 Edition: Trade only

-Printed: Rey did watercolours for this and they were reproduced in colour using half-tone
+Printed: Rey did watercolours for this and they were reproduced in colour using a half-tone process,

-Description: published in 8 panels; This story purports to explain how flying fishes were the result of a romance between a bird and a fish – Warning – this may not be scientifically accurate.
+Description: cover image plus the story in 8 pictures; this story purports to explain how flying fishes were the result of a romance between a bird and a fish.

 Image credit: Lost Dodo